How does NZIF work… for participants?

 Why don’t I get more stage time at NZIF?

 This is a really common question asked both in person and raised on the feedback form.
-The way the festival is set up this year, we’re aiming to have a good spread of opportunities.
+We always aim for lots of opportunities.
 Here’s how it’s laid out:

 These are the shows where directors lead a workshop and then cast from that workshop.
 Directors are welcome to consult with the festival director for suggestions, who will encourage diversity of casting, but the final cast is entirely up to them.
 We’ll also ask directors to talk to each other about their casting decisions to further encourage diversity.
 Remember that their priority is putting together the best cast for their show, with an eye on representation across the festival.

 These shows are by invitation only.
-LNKF will be cast ahead of the festival, 6-8 players having a very silly time.
+NZIF Gala will be cast ahead of the festival.
 For NZ vs the World, Jen will be casting two teams (NZers and Worlders).
 We will be asking for input during the week about people that just delight you: they’re fun to play with, they’re generous, they’re great performers, and you want to see more of them.
 We want the last show to be a real celebration of the ethos of improvisation - making each other look good and putting on a good show for our audience.

 It's possible that you will be disappointed by missing out on a particular casting opportunity.
 Know that there are many elements that go into the casting of a show, and directors must balance the needs of the show format with the desire to create opportunities for participants, while often having limited or negligible rehearsal time.

-The best we can offer: come along to the Opening Night Jam on Monday 3 October and get up and play, so that you can interact with lots of players; be available for call times; and just bring your happy, healthy self to workshops and social times.
+The best we can offer: come along to the jam on Monday 22 October and get up and play, so that you can interact with lots of players; be available for call times; and just bring your happy, healthy self to workshops and social times.
 If you have concerns during the week you’re more than welcome to raise them with Jen.

 As teacher of a casting workshop, we ask that you ensure you are teaching more than just training for the show.
 We hope that those not cast in the performance will take away just as much as those who are.